Longworth Venture Partners

 Series B in 2004

-MCA Solutions specializes in service parts planning and optimization software.
-Their flagship product, the MCA Solution Suite, provides a comprehensive platform for users such as planners, buyers, and executives to effectively manage and monitor their service operations.
-The software is based on an Application Service Provider model and focuses on developing stock provisioning strategies that reduce inventory while enhancing customer service through improved parts availability within specified response times.
-It supports service segmentation strategies and offers tools for analyzing cost and service trade-offs.
-Additionally, the system is designed to integrate seamlessly with existing execution platforms, allowing businesses to remain agile in responding to changes in their service support environment.
-Furthermore, the software facilitates collaborative planning and forecasting across the service parts supply chain, enabling better coordination between customers and suppliers.
+MCA Solutions is a developer of service parts planning and optimization software.
+The company offers the MCA Solution Suite, which provides a comprehensive platform for users, including planners, buyers, and executives, to effectively manage and monitor their service operations.
+Their software is built on an Application Service Provider model and focuses on developing stock provisioning strategies that minimize inventory while enhancing customer service by ensuring higher levels of parts availability within specified response timeframes.
+Additionally, it supports service segmentation strategies and facilitates exploration of cost/service trade-offs.
+The system serves as a robust decision support tool, fully compatible with existing enterprise resource planning, customer relationship management, and supply chain execution platforms, allowing organizations to remain agile in responding to changes in their service support environment.
+Furthermore, MCA Solutions promotes integrated, collaborative planning and forecasting capabilities across the service parts supply chain, connecting customers and suppliers through its e-commerce platform.

 Parlano